 Sustainability Initiative Grant: Provides continuation funding for previously funded Home Program projects that have demonstrated results and are seeking to scale, replicate, or transition to longer-term sustainability with support from future partners or funders.

 South San Francisco uses a combination of City funding and Community Development Block Grant (CDBG) funding, a U.S. federal program that provides annual grants to local governments and states.
 Through this funding, the City supports Project Sentinel, a local fair housing non-profit organization, to deliver tenant and homebuyer education, outreach, counseling, dispute resolution, referral services, and other fair housing supports for residents.

+Seattle, Washington invested $307 million into anti-displacement programs in 2024 with funding coming from the Payroll Expense Tax and other sources.
+The city has 22 evidence-backed programs with 63% showing moderate to high effectiveness.
+The policies and programs related to renters include, the Emergency Rental Assistance programs that provide one-time financial support to prevent homelessness, the Right to Counsel program which provides free legal support for tenants facing evictions.
+The City also supports renters displaced by redevelopment through the Tenant Relocation Assistance Ordinance, and are currently exploring a Right of First Refusal policy.

 Most jurisdictions rely primarily on municipal funding to support tenant services through grants to community partners, largely because it provides a more predictable and sustainable funding source.
 However, many cities also leverage available provincial or state funding to enhance and expand the delivery of tenant-focused policies, programs, and services.